 Gunmen attack Pakistani stock exchange, six killed - police

-Four gunmen attacked the Pakistani Stock Exchange building in the city of Karachi on Monday but security forces soon killed them all, police said.
-Two other people were also killed, the military said.
+Four gunmen attacked the Pakistani Stock Exchange building in the city of Karachi on Monday but security forces killed them all, police said.
+Two other people were also killed, the military said, adding that security forces were conducting a sweep for any remaining attackers.

-The gunmen attacked the building, which is in a high-security zone that also houses the head offices of many private banks, with grenades and guns, Karachi police chief Ghulam Nabi Memon told Reuters.
-"Four attackers have been killed, they had come in a silver Corolla car," Memon said.
+The gunmen attacked the building, which is in a high-security zone that also houses the head offices of many private banks, with grenades and guns, said Ghulam Nabi Memon, chief of police in Pakistan's biggest city and its financial hub.
+"Four attackers have been killed, they had come in a silver Corolla car," Memon told Reuters.

 - READ MORE ON: